 By Massachusetts General Law, the police and court records that contain the name of the victim in a case of rape or assault with intent to rape must be withheld from public inspection.
 Except as permitted by a judge, it is unlawful to publish or disclose rape victim's names.

-Campus Police, the Dean's Office, and the Health Center staff collaborate to assist victims.
+Public Safety and Service, the Dean's Office, and the Health Center staff collaborate to assist victims.
 However, because of confidentiality constraints on victim information, each organization needs permission to exchange information.
 Departments will not release information without the survivor's permission.

 - A uniformed officer will arrive and insure your safety.
 The officer will encourage you to go and escort you to the Health Center or other medical facility for treatment, based on the nature of your injuries and get a description of the assailant(s) for possible apprehension.

 - You will receive medical attention and a medical report will be made for use should you decide to press charges.